LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActions.md

 val anyStatus = Status(488)("Strange response type")
 ```

-All this helpers can be found in the `play.api.mvc.Results` trait and companion object.
+All of these helpers can be found in the `play.api.mvc.Results` trait and companion object.

 ## Redirects are simple results too

 Redirecting the browser to a new URL is just another kind of simple result.
-However these result types doesn't take any response body.
+However these result types don't take a response body.

 There are several helpers available to create redirect results: